Excessive thirst is usually caused by eating salty food, intense physical exercise, hot environments or decreased water intake throughout the day.

 Dehydration occurs when water levels in the body become low and the body is unable to carry out optimal functioning.
 It causes symptoms like excessive thirst, dry mouth, intense headache and fatigue.

-What to do: To prevent dehydration, you should ingest at least 2 L of water per day.
+How to treat: To prevent dehydration, you should ingest at least 2 L of water per day.
 You can opt for other fluids as well, like teas, fruit juices, milk and soup.
 You should also consume water-rich fruits and vegetables, as they also contribute to overall body hydration.

 9. Heat and sun exposure